Some combinatorial properties of semiselective ideals: Every semiselective coideal contains a selective ultrafilter

 \section{Every semiselective coideal contains a selective ultrafilter}

 In this section, we show that it is consistent with $\textrm{ZFC}$ that every semiselective coideal on $\omega$ contains a selective ultrafilter.
-For this section, some familiarity with the main concepts and ideas of forcing will be convenient, and we suggest the reader the references \cite{Bartoszynski-Judah, Halbeisen, Jech(Book), Kunen(Book), Shelah-pi}.
+For this section, some familiarity with the main concepts and ideas of forcing will be convenient, and we suggest the reader to see, for example, \cite{Bartoszynski-Judah, Halbeisen, Jech(Book), Kunen(Book), Shelah-pi}.